Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 React is ideal to implement object oriented design.
 Our website consists of functional components (classes - one for each site/view) and an MQTT class which is integrated into the different views.
 * **Mqtt Class:** This class handles all comunication with our "server" and the associated rendering.
 You will find a call for the Mqtt class in all the following components.
 The class:
   * encapsulates - it hides the detail of the server communication from the other components
-  * is abstract - with a simple interface that can be called by all components
+  * acts abstract - with a simple interface that can be called by all components
   * inherits its basic methods from the react components
   * is polymorphic - it can handle all sorts of data: from profile to challenge data
 * **Landing Page:** Contains all the static content and the Mqtt instance for creating a new profile